Dutch Oven Smoked Turkey Chili Recipe

 Oil Inside the Pan Of Dutch Oven

-Using a strainer strain out your white beans and add them to your dutch oven.
-(If your beans have a flavored sauce just dump those into the dutch oven as is.)
+Using a strainer, strain your white beans and add them to your dutch oven.
+(If your beans have a flavored sauce dump those into the Dutch oven as is.)

 Add your chili green to the mixture in the dutch oven.